ebymatthew/udacity-drlnd/p3_collab-compet/report.md

 network is trained in DQN.
 Then to train the *Actor* network the *Critic* is evaluated to calculate the loss of the *Actor* network.

 Now we will describe the chosen network architectures for the *Actor* and *Critic*.
 Both networks are implemented as a 3 layer
-MLP, the two hidden layers fully connected with ReLU activation.
+MLP, the two hidden layers are fully connected with ReLU activation.
 The layers have 256 and 128 units for the first and second layer respectively.
 The output layer has tanh activation produce continuous output from -1.0 to 1.0.
 For both networks, we also batch normalize the input before feeding into the first layer.
 In the *Critic*, we feed the state into the first layer and the actions are concatenated to the first layer activations which is then fed into the second layer.